Start by clicking on "Fill out the template"

 Whilst not mandatory, a lodger agreement can be witnessed, to help prove the validity of the agreement.
 Each party may therefore sign the agreement in the presence of a witness, who will then also sign the agreement.
 The witness should be an adult with capacity, who is not a party to the agreement.

-The property owner should also accurately fill in the inventory and record of condition and this should be attached to the agreement once it has been signed and agreed by the lodger.
+The property owner should also accurately fill in the inventory and record of condition before the agreement commences.
+A property inventory/schedule of condition will provide a summary of all the items (such as furniture and white goods) in the property and will note the condition of those items.
+This should be agreed upon and attached to the agreement once it has been signed and agreed by the lodger.

 A lodger agreement must identify: